BinhexTeam/account-payment/partner_restrict_payment_acquirer/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to restrict payment acquirers for partner.
-Only selected acquirers will be available for online payment in portal.
+This module allows to restrict payment providers for partner.
+Only selected providers will be available for online payment in portal.

 **Table of contents**